-Other courses and content areas include and are not limited to: Evidence, Discovery and Reasoning; Physician, Patient and Society; Community Alliance Program; Longitudinal Alliance Program; and Longitudinal Research Program.
+Other courses and content areas include and are not limited to: Evidence, Discovery and Reasoning; Physician, Patient and Society; Community Alliance Program; Longitudinal Alliance Program; Social Medicine; Leadership; Clinical Reasoning; Interprofessional Education; and Longitudinal Research Program.
 As appropriate to each course or topic, assessment questions will be embedded in the summative exams for Keystone Fundamentals and Organ Systems.
 Remediation procedures are as described above.
 Students must additionally satisfactorily complete required assignments in order to pass the respective course.
-Deadlines for completion of required benchmarks are as detailed for the Keystone Fundamentals and Organ Systems blocks above.
+Deadlines for completion of required benchmarks are as detailed for the Keystone Fundamentals and Organ Systems semesters.